-Around its technical provisions risk, SCOR Europe has put in place a strict and robust corporate governance structure with transparent decision processes and four levels of control - SCOR Europe Reserving, SCOR P&C Chief Reserving Actuary to assure appropriateness in the reserving methods and parameters used and to enhance reserving governance, the Group Chief Actuary (in charge of providing an independent opinion on the adequacy of the technical provisions, as well as the independent validation and testing of actuarial tools, workflows, assumptions and processes linked to technical provisions) and external consultants when required.
+Around its technical provisions risk, SCOR Europe has put in place a strict and robust corporate governance structure with transparent decision processes and several levels of local control.
+Additionally, the Group Chief Actuary (in charge of providing an independent opinion on the adequacy of the technical provisions, as well as the independent validation and testing of actuarial tools, workflows, assumptions and processes linked to technical provisions.